 Hard to Read

 Once they open the select menu, they have to scan through the options and select the right one.
-This takes time and effort because the option text is hard to read.
-They appear as a lengthy list scrunched together with minimal line spacing.
+Doing this takes time and effort because the option text is hard to read.
+It looks like a lengthy list of items scrunched together with minimal line spacing.

 Dexterous Mouse Maneuvering

-To make a selection, the user has to point their mouse to the right option without straying off it.
-This requires dexterous mouse maneuvering because it’s easy to land on the wrong option if they don’t go slow and steady.
+To make a selection, the user has to point their mouse on the right option without straying off it.
+This action requires dexterous mouse maneuvering because it’s easy to land on the wrong one if they don’t go slow and steady.
 The menu is limited in size and has minimal padding between the options.
-Moving the mouse just a few pixels too far can result in clicking the wrong option.
+Moving the mouse just a few pixels too far leads to a selection error.

-After they make a selection, they have to check to see if they selected the right option.
+After users make a selection, they have to check to see if they selected the right option.
 Then they have to move their hands back to their keyboard to prepare for the next text field.
-All these actions add up and make select menus difficult to interact with.
+All these actions add up and make select menus a challenge to interact with.
 It’s no wonder why users abandon forms that have them.

 Excessive Arrow Keying

 Some users may use their keyboard to make a selection instead of their mouse.
 But this is an even slower experience.
 They have to press the down arrow key to scroll through each option.
-This is a tedious task when there are many options.
+This task is tedious when there are many options.